 That said, some employees may not be able to provide the necessary documents within three days of submitting the I-9 form.
-For example, an employee may have lost a driver’s license that could’ve have been used to prove their identification for this form, and the replacement hasn’t arrived yet.
+For example, an employee may have lost a driver’s license that could have been used to prove their identity for this form, and the replacement has not arrived yet.
 In these special cases, employers can temporarily accept receipts to fulfill these requirements.
 Employers would then need to update the form once the original document becomes available.

 Storing The I-9 Form

-Since the form doesn’t need to be submitted to any government office, there is no filing fee required.
+Since the form does not need to be submitted to any government office, there is no filing fee required.
 Form I-9 is free to download from the USCIS website.

-If you’re employing a handful of teenagers at your store, that doesn’t exempt you from dealing with Form I-9.
+Employing minors does not exempt employers from dealing with Form I-9.
 A minor is anyone defined under the age of 18.
 While you can still legally employ them, there will just be some modifications to how they fill out form I-9.

 Meanwhile, on the second page, employers should again write “Individual Under Age 18” in the Document Title field.
 Then fill out the form with the information from the List C document that the minor has.